January 24 – February 3, 2019

 Day 10 Tokyo – Transfer back to Tokyo by flight.
 Overnight Tokyo hotel.

-Optional Extension Provided for a special visit to Koyosan, March 2-6, 2018.
+Optional Extension Provided for a special visit to Koyosan, Feb 19 to 25.
 Please inquire with Libby Pfeiffer at Art Wolfe Inc. for additional information about the extension.

 - Accommodations (twin sharing basis) as indicated above in the itinerary.